collinroth/resttest/README.md

 Would love to add logging.
 Still to-do.

 ## Error Handling
 I'm not in love with a network request failing without giving the user enough information to understand that the environment is broken, and how it is broken.
-So, I made the decision to wrap up any HTTP or JSON deserialization failures with enough descriptive info (URL, operation, etc) the raw text returned into the Exception.
+So, I made the decision to wrap up any HTTP or JSON deserialization failures with enough descriptive info (URL, operation, etc) the raw text returned into the Exception that I could.
 This is a trade-off for me, because I imagine that some results returned from the Bank may be quite sensitive.
 It is likely too noisy for the command line usage, and should be put into a log.
 For now, I lent towards "information exposure in favour of ease-of-error-resolution".

 ## Expected Build Output
 ```